 When Can You Refinance?

 You do not need to wait any minimum amount of time before refinancing your car loan.
+You just have to meet all the requirements for the new loan in order to refinance.
 You can refinance immediately after buying—even before you make your first monthly payment.
 Just be sure that you actually end up with a better deal and that refinancing doesn’t cause you to pay more for your vehicle.

 In some cases, you may be unable to refinance until you have documentation from your state’s Division of Motor Vehicles (DMV).
 Getting registration details may slow you down slightly.

 To refinance an existing loan, you need the following :